 6. Can parents visit the work site?

 Rules and policies differ from work site to work site.
-COVID-19 limits some typical practices.
 Please contact the assigned site teacher for details.

 7. Are there background checks?